Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 $$factor = (((InClkFreq/OutClkFreq)/2)-1)$$

 >[!NOTE]
->While This formula generalizes the factor obtaining, the factor value is always integer, so if the clock frequencies are not multiple of each other, you will get a rounding error.
+>While This formula generalizes the factor obtaining, this value is always integer, so if the clock frequencies are not an integer multiple of each other, you will get a rounding error.